wellenvogel/avnav-history-plugin/Readme.md

 --------|---------
 ..../api/status | return a json object with status=OK,field names, number of records, period, storeTime, oldest ..../api/histoy | returns a json object with fields, period and data - an array with the values. you can provide a fields parameter and fromTime,toTime

+Java Script
+___________

+The java script part consists of [historychart.js](historychart.js) that is both used by the user app and the widget.
+It contains a function ChartHandler that you can instantiate to create charts.
+The user app GUI is located in [index.js](index.js).
+The widget implementation is located in [plugin.js](plugin.js).
+It uses some trick do deal with the way AvNav is creating it's HTML (DOM).
+Therefore in has a renderCanvas function that is simply used as it is called when the DOM is ready (but there is no drawing to this canvas).

 Package Building
 ----------------